 Brands registering with The Campaign Registry will now have their brand name, address, and EIN checked against multiple databases, resulting in either a Verified or Unverified status.
 Any brand marked Unverified can update their details and resubmit to The Campaign Registry.
 Each submission incurs a $4 charge.

-To support this new flow, we are in the process of updating the statuses at the brand level to include Pending, Verified, and Unverified.
+To support this new flow, we have updated the statuses at the brand level to include Pending, Verified, and Unverified.
 Brand details can only be edited and resubmitted for a brand in an Unverified Status.

-When you register your brand and campaigns with the Campaign Registry, they go through a vetting process and are allocated trust scores.
+When you register your brand and campaigns with the Campaign Registry, they go through an initial vetting process.
 By doing so, and getting a campaign pre-approved, you can rest assured that your messages will not be flagged or blocked by carriers.
 Your deliverability will improve as to what message you're sending and to whom will already be on record.

 The idea of the Campaign Registry is to also give valid businesses a higher throughput if there is a valid use case.
 Throughput is determined based on who is sending the message (the Brand) and what is being sent (the Use Case), not on the number of phone numbers associated with the Campaign.
-The best course of action is to go through the vetting process, declare a Use Case, and provide a detailed explanation of the Campaign.
-The info you give will be used to determine - trust score and together with the use case, it will determine the throughput, so you will be able to reach a larger customer base in a short span of time.
+The best course of action is to go through the extended vetting process, declare a Use Case, and provide a detailed explanation of the Campaign.
+The info you give will be used to determine throughput, so you will be able to reach a larger customer base in a short span of time.

 Since the goal is to deliver legitimate campaigns and the campaign registry will be catching spam or invalid brands and campaigns right in the beginning, the end-users will receive only those messages that are screened and approved.
 Getting relevant messages builds confidence within the customers and their trust in the brand and the messages that are being received increases.